 Officials will be asked to provide information as to their interest in and availability for officiating OHSAA Regional and State Tournaments in the late winter.
 Requirements stipulate that officials be in their fifth year of officiating at the high school level.
-Interested officials should complete the availability forms that will be sent from the OHSAA and return them to the attention of, Connie Scherpf Administrative Assistant to Assistant Commissioner Henry Zaborniak.
+Interested officials should complete the availability forms that can be found on MyOHSAA.